Toward a Framework for Adaptive Impedance Control of an Upper-limb Prosthesis: Introduction

-To fully explore the interplay between the framework's components, we conducted a study with able-bodied participants focusing primarily on the flexion-extension of the wrist to control a single DoF of a simulated robot.
-We evaluated the framework during online reaching tasks and investigated whether the user could counter perturbations in the form of force fields that push the simulated wrist away from a target, making impedance adaptation necessary to maintain stability and complete the task.
-Experimental results demonstrate that our framework's performance is comparable to a state-of-the-art data-driven baseline in the absence of perturbations and substantially better in the presence of perturbations.
-Overall, our study provides a deeper understanding of the estimation and mapping of user motor intent to the control of an upper-limb prosthesis, which could aid in the mapping of user intent to robot control in other applications.
+To fully explore the interplay between the framework's components, we conducted a study with human subjects focusing on the flexion-extension of their wrist to control a single DoF of a simulated robot.
+We evaluated the framework with eight able-bodied participants and an amputee during online reaching tasks in static environments and in the presence of external perturbations in the form of a force field pushing the simulated wrist away from the target.
+We experimentally demonstrate that: \begin{itemize} \item Our framework supports online adaptation of the simulated robot's kinematics and dynamics in response to external disturbances; the performance is similar to that of the state-of-the-art baseline in the absence of perturbation but significantly better in the presence of perturbations; \item Users' perception of the framework's controllability matches quantitative results; \emph{controllability} here refers to stability and responsiveness to variations in the sEMG signals due to changes in muscle coactivation (i.e. impedance) and to the user's ability to achieve stability after an external perturbation. \emph{There has been limited exploration of the impact of muscle activation modulation on the control of prostheses}. \end{itemize} Overall, our study provides interesting insights into the estimation and mapping of user motor intent to control an upper-limb prosthesis, which could be useful in other applications as well.